Saz2049/Ambiguous-Musical-Figures/README.md

 The experimental body of the survey gathered ease of hearing and ease of change ratings for the two excerpts from the Presto of K. 280.
-The survey was organized into two main blocks (exposition, recapitulation), which contained three blocks for each attentional condition bass line, soprano line, schemata).
-Each attentional condition (bass, soprano, schemata) contained three trials each, one rating for each interpretation, and one rating for the ease of change between the two presented interpretations.
+The survey was organized into two main blocks (exposition, recapitulation), which contained three blocks for each attentional condition
+(bass line, soprano line, schemata).
+Each attentional condition (bass, soprano, schemata) contained three trials each, one rating for each interpretation (e.g., Prinner, Romanesca), and one rating for the ease of change between the two presented interpretations.
 This resulted in a total of 18 trials.
 The presentation order of the excerpts was randomized such that the exposition or recapitulation blocks could be presented in either order, the attentional condition blocks (bass, soprano, schema) could be presented in any order, and within each condition, the order of presentation of each interpretation trials (e.g., Prinner, Romanesca) was randomized.
 Before starting the first set of ratings in either the exposition or recapitulation, participants were prompted to listen to the excerpt without any interpretation provided.
 Once within a given block (e.g., Recapitulation)